We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Some early attempts include Night of Dreams (1978) and New Magic (1983), which were both directed by Douglas Trumbull and at 60 FPS.

 When it comes to modern examples, the choices are of equally slim pickings.
-The Hobbit trilogy from Peter Jackson (a film series with an excellent dragon), starting with An Unexpected Journey in 2012, used 48 FPS.
+The Hobbit trilogy from Peter Jackson, starting with An Unexpected Journey in 2012, used 48 FPS.
 Later, director Ang Lee used 120 FPS for Billy Lynn’s Long Halftime Walk in 2016 and Gemini Man in 2019.

 However, only certain theaters actually showed the higher frame rate versions.
 As such, even if you saw these films in theaters, you may have seen the converted 24 FPS version anyway.